jonathansick/preprint/README.rst

 About
 =====

 `Preprint is developed on GitHub <https://github.com/jonathansick/preprint>`_.
-Contributions and suggestions are welcome.
+Contributions and suggestions are welcome;
+read `the CONTRIBUTING guidelines <https://github.com/jonathansick/preprint/blob/master/CONTRIBUTING.md>`_ for instructions on how to help.

 Copyright 2014 Jonathan Sick, @jonathansick